mkrznar/ESP32-ADS1115-Logger/README.md

 ### File Management (`/list`)
 This page allows you to:
 * **Upload Files:** Select a file from your device and upload it to the SD card.
-Features include selected file name display and a **progress bar with percentage** during upload.
+Features include selected file name display.
 If a file with the same name exists, it will prompt for overwrite confirmation.
 * **List Files:** Displays a tabular list of all files present on the SD card, with options to download and individually delete each file.
 * **"Delete All" Button:** Initiates the deletion of all files from the SD card after a confirmation prompt.